mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ there is something about these API signatures that isn't quite ideal.

-^ in all 4, the very act of invoking the API inextricably couples the source view that wants to perform the navigation to the destination you are navigating to.
+^ in all 4, the very act of invoking the API inextricably couples the source view that wants to perform the navigation to the destination you are navigating to, which is given by the `destination` and `content` closures

 ^ This means if you have a feature that can navigate to, say, a settings screen, your feature that wants to do the navigating must build the settings feature in order to get access to those symbols and actually make use of these APIs.